xquery/rxq/README.md

    ....
 };
 ```
 The above ex1:get-address() function is invoked when there is an HTTP GET Request on URL /address/id/(.*) where the regex at the end represents the actual id, which could be used by the function to lookup some xml.
+The routing 'magic' is taken care of by the rxq-rewriter.xqy (which you attach to MarkLogic appserver).

 RXQ supports 3 annotations at this time;